wildanpurnomo/Android-Journey/README.rst

 SecureNotesApp
 ###################

-My first project, everything was ugly and still.
+My first project, everything was ugly and it still now.
 The idea was making todo note app, but instead of just saving the app would encrypt it using Base-64.
 User would need to authenticate themself via password in order to be able to decrypt.